 Admissions standards differ among schools.
 Generally, anyone applying to an online early childhood education master’s program must hold a bachelor’s degree in education or a related field.
 Some master’s programs require applicants to hold teaching licensure or certification.

 Applicants may need to provide proof of experience working with young children, and many schools request applicants’ GRE, GMAT, or MAT scores.
-Below are the standard list of prerequisites and admission material for ECE Master programs.
+Below is the standard list of prerequisites and admission material for ECE Master’s programs.